-In practice, we have already chosen a single sample.
-We can compute the mean temperature of this sample, which we write \overline{t} .
+We can evaluate our standard normal random variable by computing the mean temperature of the sample, which we write \overline{t} .
 This represents an observed value of \overline{T} .
 If you're puzzled by the relationship between the two, use an analogy with rolling a die.
 The random variable is what you could get if you rolled a die; the value is the face that came up when you did roll it.
 Similarly, \overline{T} is what you could get by choosing a sample, and \overline{t} is the value you did get with the sample you have.
 In turn, we obtain a value for G, which is